spokestack/spokestack.io/content/blog/integrating-spokestack-in-ios/index.md

 With a few required props (and [lots of optional ones](https://github.com/spokestack/spokestack-tray-ios/blob/master/SpokestackTray/Models/TrayConfiguration.swift)), you can start building a customizable voice experience without the hassle that usually comes with listening for a wakeword, working with a microphone, or playing audio in iOS.

-This tutorial will guide you through the process of installing `spokestack-tray-ios` as well as using the SpokestackTray framework to respond to user intents.
+This tutorial will guide you through the process of installing `spokestack-tray-ios` as well as using the SpokestackTray framework to respond to your users.

 ### Installation